 We can get the right sweetness in three ways, the first is the addition of various sugars that enrich the wine; this method is not allowed in Italy, although it is a very ancient practice: the ancient Romans (but also the Greeks) liked to add honey and resins to spice the wine.
 It is, however, permitted the addition of concentrated must.

-Second method: in Italy we have a lot of sun, the most powerful natural sugar factory in the world: the more the grapes will be under the sun, the more the berries will lose water, concentrating sugars, yeasts and enzymes.
+In Italy we have a lot of sun, the most powerful natural sugar factory in the world: the more the grapes will be under the sun, the more the berries will lose water, concentrating sugars, yeasts and enzymes.

 In September and October if you visit wineries producing red or white sweet wine, you will see the grapes still hanging on the vine, or laid on wicker beds or hanging in the roof.